 There are 2 kinds of bounces, the soft bounce and the hard bounce.

 However, you should still monitor soft bounces.
-If your email bounced for more than 10 times, we highly recommend that you separate the email and investigate what’s behind the bounce.
+If your email bounced more than 10 times, we highly recommend that you separate the email and investigate what’s behind the bounce.
 You don’t want this to affect your email deliverability.

-Hard bounce could also mean you just sent an email straight to the spam trap.
+A hard bounce could also mean you just sent an email straight to the spam trap.
 Not this could injure your email deliverability severely because this could get you blacklisted.

 2. Never Buy a Mailing List